dscpsyl/UCSB-IVCRC-Treasury-Funding-Request-Tool/README.md

 4. Utils - Utilities that can be used independently from the rest of the CLI.
    1. Requisition Filler
     - This will help compile a requisition and save it to the desktop.
-    -
 ### Behind the Scenes Details

 Here is some more information about how the CLI works behind the scenes.
+All `pre-v1.0.0` versions of the CLI are not in the commit history due to the transition between private to public repositories.
+All changes are noted in `CHAGNELOG.md` if anyone is curious about the development process.

 #### Database
 The database has a single table named `requests` with the following columns: